 The lab combines 'OMICs', molecular biology, microscopy in 3D matrices, co-culture systems, animal models and digital pathology in patient tissues to identify molecular determinants driven by Rho GTPase signalling that drive cancer progression and metastatic potential.
 Our ultimate goal is to define if manipulations in the cytoskeleton of cancer cells will lead to improved efficacy of current therapeutic approaches.

-Regional Activation of Myosin II in Cancer Cells Drives Tumor Progression via a Secretory Cross-Talk with the Immune Microenvironment.
-Georgouli M, Herraiz C, Crosas-Molist E et al. Cell (2019) 176(2) 757-774.e23
+Regional Activation of Myosin II in Cancer Cells Drives Tumor Progression via a Secretory Cross-Talk with the Immune Microenvironment Georgouli M, Herraiz C, Crosas-Molist E et al. Cell (2019) 176(7) 757-774.e23

 Macrophages are exploited from an innate wound healing response to facilitate cancer metastasis Muliaditan T, Caron J, Okesola M et al. Nature Communications (2018) 9(13)

-Reactivation of p53 by a Cytoskeletal Sensor to Control the Balance Between DNA Damage and Tumor Dissemination.
-Herraiz C, Calvo F, Pandya P et al. J Natl Cancer Inst (2016) 108(2)
+Reactivation of p53 by a Cytoskeletal Sensor to Control the Balance between DNA Damage and Tumor Dissemination Herraiz C, Calvo F, Pandya P et al. Journal of the National Cancer Institute (2016) 108(7)